FSOCO: The Formula Student Objects in Context Dataset: Acknowledgments

 \section{Acknowledgments}

 FSOCO is only possible due to the numerous contributions of the \mbox{Formula} Student Driverless community.
 We would like to thank all participating teams for helping us to accelerate the development of autonomous racing.
-Additionally, thanks to the Autonomous Racing Workshop for providing a discussion platform for interested student teams leading to this project.
+We further thank the Autonomous Racing Workshop for providing a discussion platform for interested student teams leading to this project.